What are you doing now?

 The Open State Foundation I chair has been in good shape the past few years.
 We had some changes in the board, and are currently expanding the number of board members.

-I’m open to other voluntary board positions of organisations that fit with my current thematic interests, in the Netherlands or EU wide.
+I’m open to other voluntary board positions of organisations that fit with my current thematic interests, EU wide or in the Netherlands.

 With the new wave of EU regulations on data and digitisation I am interested in weaving the type of networks and community we created in the early open data movement in Europe.